lock

 Brian thinks she's a lock to get a scholarship somewhere.

-9. A place from which egress is prevented, as by a lock.
+10. A place impossible to get out of, as by a lock.

-lock (locks, present participle locking; past locked, past participle locked)
+lock (locks, present participle locking; simple past and past participle locked)

 1. (intransitive) To become fastened in place.